burger

 Go to any person who’s used ChatGPT and you’ll learn that everything is revolutionary in ChatGPT’s eyes.

-This is probably more our fault though.
-Humans have a tendency to use words like revolutionize and revolutionary to make something seem cutting-edge, disruptive, and cool (Note: Despite containing several red flags 🚩, this sentence wasn’t written by AI).
+Humans have a tendency to use words like revolutionize and revolutionary to make something seem cutting-edge (here we go again), disruptive, and cool (Note: Despite containing several red flags 🚩, this sentence wasn’t written by AI).

 Create humanly awesome AI content with AiSDR

 One of ChatGPT’s “fatal flaws” is creating copy that’s adjective-heavy with lots of ‘fluff’ words.
-That’s why people’s AI detectors have become calibrated to take note of how frequently adjectives and non-everyday words are used.
+That’s why people’s inner AI content detectors have become calibrated to take note of how frequently adjectives and non-everyday words are used.

 Our outreach success team constantly fine-tunes our AI to make sure it isn’t plagued by these issues.
 So that every email sounds humanly natural, humanly awesome, and 100% unique, they instruct AI about which words, phrases, and spellings to use and not use.